From Abel Leonard, Lafia

-Disclosing this during a press briefing with journalist at the state capital is the state Commissioner for Health, Pharm.
-Ahmed Yahaya in commemoration of the 2022 World Hepatitis Day tagged ‘Bringing Hepatitis Care Closer to You’,.
+Commissioner for Health, Ahmed Yahaya stated this during a press briefing at the state capital in commemoration of the 2022 World Hepatitis Day.

-“In Africa, it is estimated that about 15-60% of normal population are living with either HBV or HCV, while the national burden for HBV & HCV stands at 8.1% & 1.1% respectively (NATIS.
+“In Africa, it is estimated that about 15 to 60 per cent of normal population are living with either HBV or HCV, while the national burden for HBV & HCV stands at 8.1 per cent respectively (NATIS.
 2018).
-The Nasarawa state burden stood at about 16% & 13.2% sero-prevalence for HBV & HCV respectively.
+The Nasarawa state burden stood at about 16 per cent & 13.2 per cent sero-prevalence for HBV & HCV respectively.

 “The state clearly exhibits a disproportionately high prevalence of Hepatitis B & C as compared to the national average.
-It is the high burden of this dreaded disease in the state that led the state Ministry of Health with support from Clinton Health Access Initiative to establish the State’s Viral Hepatitis Control Program, creating an enabling policy environment to drive access to HBV/HCV diagnostic and treatment services.”
+It is the high burden of this dreaded disease in the state that led the state Ministry of Health, with support from Clinton Health Access Initiative, to establish the State’s Viral Hepatitis Control Programme, creating an enabling policy environment to drive access to HBV/HCV diagnostic and treatment services,” he noted.

 Yahaya further explained that in order to tackle the virus, the state government has created testing centres across the 13 LGAs for mass community screening, while calling on residents to make themselves available for the screening.